Musashi Imperial Graveyard: Resting place of Emperors

 Photography tips

-- The cemetery has a strong police presence, so don’t get too close to the tombs.
+- The cemetery has a strong police.

 Where is Musashi Imperial Graveyard?